soniedarshan/EnvBot/USECASE.md

 Use Case 2
 ```
-Use Case: Create a meeting
+Use Case: Build Docker image from Github repo
 1 Preconditions
    User must have google calendar api tokens in system.
 2 Main Flow